 Less is sometimes more.
 This is one concept new business owners have a hard time accepting.
-Oftentimes when I consult a new client, it turns out they try to be all things for all people.
-Then I start to explain why that’s a bad idea.
-But even then, there’s some doubt lingering in the air.
+Oftentimes when I consult a new client, they try to be all things for all people and I need to explain why this is a terrible idea and the fastest way to fail.

-It seems like common sense, doesn’t it?
-The more you offer to the most people, the more money you make.
+Offering whatever you can to as many people as you can seems like common sense, doesn’t it?
+You should sell more and make more money.
 It’s basically math, right?
 What could possibly go wrong?

 Being all things to all people.

 Being all things to all people means you have no identity.
 What you’re offering isn’t clear.
 Moreover, whom you’re offering it to isn’t clear.
 This creates confusion in the minds of your potential customers.
 And there are few things more devastating to your business than creating confusion.

 This is where brand strategy comes in.
 A good brand strategy allows you to make things clear.
 Who is your target market?
 Why is that your target market?
 What makes you different from your competitors and why should anyone care?
 Your brand strategy allows you to answer all these questions (and many more).
 It allows you to differentiate from your competitors, specialize into what you do, and get your brand name out there.

 When to specialize.